overseer-discord/overseer-music/README.md

   <img src="public\overseer-music-github-readme-cover.png?raw=true" alt="Overseer music custom image"/>
 </p>

 This is a simple Discord music bot written in TypeScript using Yarn as the package manager.
-It utilizes Discord.js for interacting with the Discord API and features basic music playback capabilities.
+It utilizes Discord.js for interacting with the Discord API and features basic music playback and queue management capabilities.

 ## Prerequisites